IvanVnucec/IvanVnucec.github.io/_posts/2024-11-21-catchcam-designing-gnss-circuitry.md

 {% include figure popup=true image_path="/assets/images/gnss_bands.png" caption="GNSS bands.
 Courtesy of farnell.com." %}

-Next, we've calculated the matching network components values using `MegiQ VNA` software, but since I'm quite pleased with the antenna characteristics, I've decided not to populate them and leave the 0 Ohm resistors in place.
+We've also calculated the matching network components values using `MegiQ VNA` software, but since I'm quite pleased with the antenna characteristics, I've decided not to populate them and leave the 0 Ohm resistors in place.

 ### GNSS Module performance